TestFX/TestFX/README.md

 Simple and clean testing for JavaFX.

-TestFX 4 requires a Java version of 8 (1.8) and has only legacy support.
+TestFX 4 requires a Java version of 8 (1.8), or higher, and has only legacy support.

 ## Documentation